-Celosia symbolize immortality, affection, warmth, humor and friendship.
+Celosia symbolizes immortality, affection, warmth, humor and friendship.

 Crested Celosias have wrinkled-looking flowers that look like tight coils that resemble the structures of a brain or the comb of a rooster, hence the common name Cockscomb.
 They are red, orange, pink, gold, yellow and white.

 Plumed Celosias have flower heads that look like brightly colored, fluffy feathers.
 The flower heads are composed of hundreds of tiny flowers that are plume-like, soft and feathery.
 They come in many colors including vibrant red, bright orange, yellow and deep purple.

 Spike Celosias are known for their narrow, spiky flower heads that resemble heads of wheat.
 They typically don’t grow as tall as the other varieties.
 Spike Celosias have numerous flower heads and are shrubbier than other species.
 They usually come in shades of pink or red-purple.

 Benefits and Uses

 Celosia has been used for medicinal purposes to treat blood diseases, intestinal worms (particularly tapeworm), chest problems, mouth sores, eye problems and diarrhoea.